 Here are the basic steps to using Identity Finder, followed by an FAQ.

 - Install Identity Finder.
-Faculty/staff can find in on the Software Catalog.
+Faculty/staff can find it on Software Catalog (brown.edu/go/software).
 For students and home users, software is available from the Identity Finder website which includes the free application, Password Sweeper.

 - Activate the software.
 Create a password to secure your reports.